A unified diagrammatic approach to topological fixed point models: Fermions

 \subsubsection{Kitaev chain}

-In this section we consider the only interesting model of the described liquid, which turns out to be equivalent to the Kitaev chain.
+In this section we consider the simplest fermionic model describing the only non-trivial phase of the spin-structure triangle liquid, which turns out to be equivalent to the Kitaev chain.
 The $\mathbb{Z}_2$-graded algebra that it is based on is probably the simplest one one can think of, namely the group algebra of $\mathbb{Z}_2$ itself.
 Written as arrays for the fixed index ordering in Eq.~\ref{eq:kitaev_index_ordering}, the tensors of the model are given by

 Here, $a$, $b$ and $c$ are understood as elements of $\mathbb{Z}_2$ and in the expressions for the triangle tensor $a$ and $b$ label rows and columns, while $c=0,1$ refers to the first and second matrix, respectively.
 It can be easily seen that the model is also Hermitian: All tensors are real, only supported in the particle sector (by construction, as we used plain fermionic tensors), and invariant under orientation reversal.
-Thus, the model is invariant under each $K$, $R$, and orientation reversal separately, and certainly under all three operations together.
+Thus, the model is invariant under $K$, $R$, and orientation reversal separately, and certainly under all three operations together.

-The \emph{Kitaev chain} \cite{Kitaev2000}, to which this model is equivalent, is a fermionic chain with a nearest-neighbour Hamiltonian of Majorana fermionic operators
+The \emph{Kitaev chain} \cite{Kitaev2000} to which this model is equivalent, is a fermionic chain with a nearest-neighbour Hamiltonian of Majorana fermionic operators

 It is a commuting-projector model, with the projector given by

 Applying the expansion in Eq.~\eqref{eq:fermionic_operator} yields

 $A$ becomes a fermionic tensor with index ordering $s_0's_1's_1s_0$.